pioneers/shepherd/README.md

 ### Running Sensors

 For talking to sensors, we use an Arduino program and a python script based on `termios`.
-This will only work on Linux devices, so only continue if you computer runs Linux.
+This will only work on Linux devices, so only continue if your computer runs Linux.

  - First, open the `src/sensors` folder in the Arduino IDE.
 At the top of the `sensors.ino` file, there is a `MY_UUID` variable.
 If you plan to run multiple arduinos, each one should get a unique UUID (if you only have one arduino, the default is fine).